mapcode-foundation/mapcode-ada/README.md

 Sinhalese, Thaana, Chinese, Tifinagh, Tamil, Amharic, Telugu, Odia, Kannada and Gujarati.

-`Get_Language` identifies a language name expressed in its own language as a unicode sequence.
+`Get_Language` identifies a language name expressed (as a unicode sequence) either in Roman or in its own language.

 attribute | description
 --- | ---